Bill Johnson (American football coach): Professional coaching career

 Johnson has served as a defensive line coach for the Atlanta Falcons, Denver Broncos, New Orleans Saints, Los Angeles Rams, and Birmingham Stallions of the USFL.

 In 2022, Johnson joined the XFL as the defensive line coach for the Houston Roughnecks.
+On January 1, 2024, it was announced the Roughnecks staff would not be a part of the UFL Merger.

+On January 9, 2024, Johnson was hired to be the defensive line coach for the Birmingham Stallions.

+On January 30, 2025, Johnson was hired by the Chicago Bears as a senior defensive assistant focusing on the defensive line.